-Construction of the A7 road corridor is likely to have removed any archaeological remains that may have been present within the trunk road boundary.
-The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.
-Moreover, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the A7 boundary.
+While the works are located within the boundary of 'Battle of Prestonpans' Inventory Battlefield, construction of the A1 Road corridor is likely to have removed any archaeological remains that may have been present within the trunk road boundary scheme extents.
+As such the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
+Moreover, the works will be restricted to the existing carriageway boundary and depth and do not include any alterations that would affect the historic and architectural character of the Inventory Battlefield.
+As such, application for consent or any other permission is not required.

+Furthermore, the works do not entail any earthworks or vegetation clearance, and people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the A1 boundary (as much as is reasonably practicable).
 As such, there is negligible risk of disturbing or damaging previously undiscovered or unrecorded items of cultural interest.